visualpharm/Lunacy/docs/index_updated.md

 </p>
   <br>

-  Alternatively searching could be accomplished by browsing through categorized sets of icons listed on the left pane of the app and at the same time by applying various styles as it is shown below.
-Note that sets of icons available <b>for free in SVG are highlighted</b> with <b>FREE SVG</b> label:
+  On the other hand, you may browse through categorized sets of icons listed on the left pane of the app.
+Various styles can be further applied.
+Note that sets of icons available for free in SVG are highlighted</b> with <b>FREE SVG</b> label:

    <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/search_by_categories_and_Styles.png'>
    </p>

   <br>

-  While browsing icons within the categorized sets you may quickly try out various styles by selecting a style from the drop down menu:
+ Quickly try out various styles by selecting a style from the drop-down menu:

   <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/quick_change_of_styles.png'>